 Questions and Remarks: Answers and Comments: When will the SP start and how long will it last?
-The participants were informed about the remaining procurement procedures and the duration of the SP.
+MDF representatives provided the information regarding the remaining procedures, tendering and contract signing process and informed the participants that the works will most likely start in March 2023.
+The approximate duration of the works is 12 months.
+What is the SP budget?
+SP budget according to the project BoQ is GEL 8,169,931.49

 The participants expressed their gratitude and noted that the implementation of this SP is highly important and the priority for the local population.
-They have been waiting for a long time to rehabilitate existing road and they are willing to start the project ASAP taking into account the climatic conditions.
+They have been waiting for a long time to rehabilitate existing road and they are willing to start the SP as soon as possible taking into account the climatic conditions.